CONQUEROR133/FAQ_bot/DEPLOYMENT_GUIDE.md

 ## Project Overview

-This repository contains two independent applications for managing a FAQ (Frequently Asked Questions) system:
+This repository contains a Python-based Telegram bot for managing a FAQ (Frequently Asked Questions) system.

-1. **faq_bot** - A Python-based Telegram bot for providing FAQ responses
-2. **faq_loader** - A C# application for loading and processing FAQ data

 ## Repository Structure